microfan1/microfan1.github.io/README.md

 ### Publications (* indicate graduate student at time of publication)
 A Heteroskedasticity-Robust Overidentifying Restriction Test with High-Dimensional Covariates, with Ziwei Mei* and Zijian Guo, *Journal of Business & Economic Statistics*, open access article, forthcoming.
 Implementation codes on <a href="https://github.com/microfan1/PMtest"> GitHub </a>

-On the instrumental variable estimation with many weak and invalid instruments, with Yiqi Lin*, Frank Windmeijer and Xinyuan Song, *Journal of the Royal Statistical Society: Series B (Statistical Methodology)*, 86 (4), 2024, 1068–1088.
+On the instrumental variable estimation with many weak and invalid instruments, with Yiqi Lin*, Frank Windmeijer and Xinyuan Song, _Journal of the Royal Statistical Society: Series B (Statistical Methodology)_, 86 (4), 2024, 1068–1088.
 Implementation codes on <a href="https://github.com/microfan1/WIT"> GitHub </a>

 Fan Q., Wu, R.*, Yang, Y. and Zhong, W., (2024) "Time-varying minimum variance portfolio." *Journal of Econometrics*.
 An earlier version.
 Implementation codes on <a href="https://github.com/microfan1/TV-MVP"> GitHub </a>

 Fan Q. and Wu Y.*, (2024) "Endogenous treatment effect estimation with a large and mixed set of instruments and control variables." *The Review of Economics and Statistics*, 106 (6): 1655–1674.
 Implementation codes on  <a href="https://github.com/microfan1/R2IVE"> GitHub </a>

-Cai, X, Fan Q. and Yuan C., (2022) "The impact of only child peers on students' cognitive and non-cognitive outcomes", *Labour Economics*.
+Cai, X, Fan Q. and Yuan C.*, (2022) "The impact of only child peers on students' cognitive and non-cognitive outcomes", *Labour Economics*.

 Fan Q., Hsu, Y.-C., Lieli, R. and Y. Zhang, (2022) "Estimation of Conditional Average Treatment Effects with High-Dimensional Data" , *Journal of Business & Economic Statistics*,  new <a href="https://cran.r-project.org/web/packages/hdcate/index.html"> R package hdcate (CRAN version) </a> provides implementations with general machine learning methods.

-CEO Early-Life Disaster Experience and Corporate Social Performance (with Don O'Sullivan and Leon Zolotoy). *Strategic Management Journal*, 2021.
+CEO Early-Life Disaster Experience and Corporate Social Performance, with Don O'Sullivan and Leon Zolotoy, *Strategic Management Journal*, 2021.

-Zhong, W., Zhou, W*, Fan, Q. and Gao, Y.*, (2022) "Dummy Endogenous Treatment Effect Estimation Using High-Dimensional Instrumental Variables" (the R package naivereg implements the penalized logistic regression instrumental variables estimator (LIVE)), *The Canadian Journal of Statistics*.
+Zhong, W., Zhou, W*, Fan, Q. and Gao, Y.*, (2022) "Dummy Endogenous Treatment Effect Estimation Using High-Dimensional Instrumental Variables" (the <a href="https://cran.r-project.org/web/packages/naivereg/index.html"> R package naivereg (CRAN version) </a> implements the penalized logistic regression instrumental variables estimator (LIVE)), *The Canadian Journal of Statistics*.

 Chen, T., Fan Q., Liu, K. and Le, L.*, (2021) Identifying key factors in momentum in basketball games,  *Journal of Applied Statistics*.